scomup/EasyGaussianSplatting/README.md

 for Real-Time Radiance Field Rendering](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/).
 Additionally, we provide a set of tools and documentation to facilitate the study of 3D Gaussian Splatting.

+## Why this name?

+We want our implementation to be easy to use, the code to be easy to read, and the documentation to be easy to understand.
+Therefore, we named our project "EasyGaussianSplatting".

 ## Overview

 * Detailed documentation to demonstrate the mathematical principles of 3D Gaussian Splatting